Susheate/Hyprland-config-for-AZERTY-layout/README.md

-# Hyprland-config-for-AZERTY-layout
-A Hyprland dotfile made for AZERTY keyboard users

 Work in progress

 A config I originally made in order to backup and restore my Hyprland config easily, made for AZERTY keyboard users.